 These being said, you also need to know iron chlorosis is not present only on the leaves, it can show up on an individual branch or on the entire tree.
 So we need to make sure we are treating it completely.

 Here are the best methods you should try to treat iron chlorosis:

 1. Apply sulfur & ferrous sulfate to the soil

 This application is best for treating individual trees and shrubs or small areas in a landscape.
 The best time to do this would be in the fall or early spring.
-Thus, you need to prepare a mixture of equal parts iron sulfate and sulfur to produce lasting results.
-I like this DIY because is relatively inexpensive.
+You need to prepare a mixture of equal parts iron sulfate and sulfur to produce lasting results.
+I like this DIY mix because is relatively inexpensive.
 All you have to do is select an inorganic iron and a ferrous sulfate.